mircealungu/twil/README.md

   * he finds that religion and alcohol are both trying to solve existential angst by runnign from reality

+## History

+* I re-found the amazing audio lectures on history that I was listening to during my PhD - would be nice to restart listening -  http://www.infocobuild.com/education/audio-video-courses/history/History5-Fall2010-Berkeley/lecture-06.html

 ## Art